Nelson Mandela: Legacy

 Mandela generated controversy throughout his career as an activist and politician, having detractors on both the right and the left.
 During the 1980s, Mandela was widely labelled a terrorist by prominent political figures in the Western world for his embrace of political violence.
-According to Thatcher, for instance, the ANC was "a typical terrorist organisation".
-The US government's State and Defense departments officially designated the ANC as a terrorist organisation, resulting in Mandela remaining on their terrorism watch-list until 2008.
-On the left, some voices in the ANC—among them Frank B. Wilderson III—accused him of selling out for agreeing to enter negotiations with the apartheid government and for not implementing the reforms of the Freedom Charter during his presidency.
-According to Barnard, "there is also a sense in which his chiefly bearing and mode of conduct, the very respect and authority he accrued in representing his nation in his own person, went against the spirit of democracy", and concerns were similarly expressed that he placed his own status and celebrity above the transformation of his country.
-His government would be criticised for its failure to deal with both the HIV/AIDS pandemic and the high levels of poverty in South Africa.
+The US government's State and Defense departments officially designated the ANC as a terrorist organisation, resulting in Mandela remaining on their terrorism watchlist until 2008.
+On the left, some in the ANC—among them Frank B. Wilderson III—accused him of selling out for agreeing to enter negotiations with the apartheid government and for not implementing the reforms of the Freedom Charter during his presidency.
+According to Barnard, "there is also a sense in which his chiefly bearing and mode of conduct, the very respect and authority he accrued in representing his nation in his own person, went against the spirit of democracy", and concerns were similarly expressed that he placed his celebrity above the transformation of his country.
+His government was criticised for its failure to deal with both the HIV/AIDS pandemic and the high levels of poverty in South Africa.

-The "Mandela effect" refers to false memories shared by a large group of people.
+The "Mandela effect" refers to false memories shared by a large group.
 The term originated due to the widespread false memory of Nelson Mandela dying in prison in the 1980s.